graybealski/cf-conventions-work/FAQ.md

 <a name="stdnames_nonos"></a>
 ### What shouldn't be described in a standard name?
 The standard name should not include:
-* provenance of the variable, including details of the process by which the value was obtained
+* provenance of the variable, including details of the process by which the value was obtained,
-* mathematical transformations such as addition, multiplication, and averaging (these are handled by cell_methods)
+* mathematical transformations such as addition, multiplication, and averaging (these are handled by cell_methods),
-* specialized terms not meaningful to a broad scientific audience, unless widely used and agreed on by the community of origin
+* specialized terms not meaningful to a broad scientific audience, unless widely used and agreed on by the community of origin,
-* acronyms
+* acronyms, or
-* geospatial location or similar deployment information, for example wind_speed_at_10_meter_platform
+* geospatial location or similar deployment information, for example wind_speed_at_10_meter_platform.

 In many cases the standard name is qualified by a specific qualifying detail, whose value may change from one set of observations to another.
-In these cases the definition for the standard name references one or more attributes where the additional qualifying information may be found.
+In these cases the definition for the standard name references one or more attributes or variables where the additional qualifying information may be found.
 In this way the divergence of the standard names is minimized, and interoperability increased.

 <a name="stdnames_phrases"></a>
 ### Are there common standard name phrases that get re-used?
 Yes, there are phrases and patterns that reappear in different names.
 If you have to build a lot of standard names for different types of variables, some existing analyses may be helpful; send a note to the CF-Metadata list for guidance.
-If you are creating just a few standard names, it will be easiest to send an initial request using your best guess for the names; the list will perform the needed comparison to existing usage.
+If you are creating just a few standard names, it will be easiest to send an initial request using your best guess for the names; the list members will perform the needed comparison to existing usage.

 <a name="stdnames_grammar"></a>
 ### Is there a grammar for standard names?